TomHarrop/asw-gbs-genome-paper/md/results.md

 This resulted in a fragmented assembly with low BUSCO scores (Table 2).
 *k*-mer analysis on the raw short reads suggested 2.1 polymorphisms per 100 bp and a genomic repeat content of at least 28% in the individual we sequenced (**Supporting Information**).
 We then attempted to produce a long-read genome assembly using whole-genome amplification (WGA) of high molecular weight (HMW) DNA from a single individual, followed by sequencing on the Oxford Nanopore Technologies (ONT) MinION sequencer.
-We produced 29.8 GB of quality-filtered reads with an *N*~50~ length of 9.0 KB.
+We produced 29.8 Gb of quality-filtered reads with an *N*~50~ length of 9.0 kb.
 Assembling the single individual, long read genome resulted in improved contiguity and BUSCO scores compared to the short-read assembly (Table 2).
 Consistent with the raw short read data, the single individual, long read genome was at least 70% repetitive (Table 2).
 To improve assembly across long repeats, we produced a second ONT dataset with longer reads from HMW DNA from two pools of 20 individuals each, without amplification.
-Sequencing these samples on the MinION sequencer produced a total of 12.0 GB of quality-filtered reads with an *N*~50~ length of 19.5 KB.
+Sequencing these samples on the MinION sequencer produced a total of 12.0 Gb of quality-filtered reads with an *N*~50~ length of 19.5 kb.
 Assembling the longer reads generated from the pooled sample alone resulted in a more contiguous genome, but with lower BUSCO scores (Table 2).
 We constructed a combined, long-read genome using the pooled, long-read dataset for contig construction, and the single-individual, long-read dataset for assembly polishing.
 This improved the BUSCO scores, but produced a large number of redundant contigs (Table 2), presumably because of the high rate of heterozygosity in the pooled, long-read dataset.
 We then used the PCR-free, short read sequencing data from a single individual with the Purge Haplotigs pipeline to remove redundant contigs from the combined long read assembly [@roachPurgeHaplotigsAllelic2018].
-This resulted in a final draft assembly of 1.1 GB with an *N*~50~ length of 122.3 kb and a BUSCO completeness of 83.9%.
+This resulted in a final draft assembly of 1.1 Gb with an *N*~50~ length of 122.3 kb and a BUSCO completeness of 83.9%.
 The final draft assembly had a repeat content of at least 70% (Table 2), with a maximum repeat size of 30.4 kb and a repeat *N*~50~ length of 494 bp.
 The non-repetitive regions had an *N*~50~ length of 1066 bp.